Vertical Farm Basics and Overview

 - vertical farm

-- A closed space where the growing environment can be artificially controlled.
-Light, temperature, humidity, CO2, and nutrient solution are optimized, enabling year-round, planned cultivation that is unaffected by weather.
-Advanced equipment, expertise, and high operating costs are required.
+- In a closed space, the growing environment can be artificially controlled.
+Light, temperature, humidity, CO2, and nutrient solution can be optimized, enabling year-round, planned production unaffected by the weather.
+Advanced equipment, technical know-how, and high operating costs are required.

 - Soil cultivation

 - Plants are grown in soil.
-Basic crop management such as fertilization and watering is required.
+Basic crop management tasks such as fertilization and watering are needed.
 Widely used in open-field farming and protected cultivation.

 - Hydroponics

 - Plants are grown without soil, using only nutrient solution.
-It is clean, has few pests and diseases, and crops grow fast.
-Advanced nutrient solution management is required, and it is mainly used in vertical farms.
+It is clean, with fewer pests and diseases, and crops grow quickly.
+It requires advanced nutrient solution management and is mainly used in vertical farms.

-- Uses solid media such as coconut husk or rockwool.
-It leverages the characteristics of both nutrient solution and solid media.
-Management is easier than hydroponics, and it is used in protected cultivation and vertical farms.
+- Solid media such as coconut coir or rockwool are used.
+It draws on the characteristics of both nutrient solution and the medium.
+It is easier to manage than hydroponics and is used in protected cultivation and vertical farms.

 - Aeroponics

 Some readers may wonder, “Are vegetables grown in a vertical farm safe?”
-Given the connotation of the word “factory,” that reaction is natural, but once you understand how they work, most of the safety concerns are resolved.
-See the article below for details.
+The “factory” wording naturally invites that question, but once you understand how it works, the safety concerns largely fall away.
+For details, see the article below.

-The differences among open-field farming, protected cultivation, and vertical farms show up in the degree of environmental control, productivity, costs, and more.
+The differences between open-field farming, protected cultivation, and the vertical farm show up in the degree of environmental control, in productivity, and in cost.

 | open-field farming | protected cultivation | vertical farm | |